barackd222/s2v-iia-nodejs-mongodb-crud-demo/README.md

 Steps to install:

-1. Read blog: XXX and make sure MongoDB is install and running somewhere you have access to.
+1. Read blog: https://solutionsanz.blog/2017/02/28/teaching-how-to-use-mongodb-and-expose-it-via-nodejs-apis/ and make sure MongoDB is install and running somewhere you have access to.
 2. Download/clone the contents in this repo
 3. Install the packages: npm install
 4. Run the NodeJS program: node app